JoramKeijser/JoramKeijser.github.io/_posts/2022-05-01-mutations.md

 <p align="center">
  <span style="color:green"> mutation rate * change in mutation rate * effect of mutation </span> > <span style="color:red"> 1/population size. </span>
 </p>
 As we’ve seen, mutation rates are extremely low, and the fitness effect of most mutations is small.
 The inequality is therefore not satisfied---selection on a gene-specific mutation rate is overwhelmed by genetic drift.
 But this changes when considering tuning mutation rates of many genes at once ([Martincorena & Luscombe](https://doi.org/10.1002/bies.201200150)).
-The the fitness advantage scales with the size *L* of the genomic segment that is affected together:
+The fitness advantage scales with the size *L* of the genomic segment that is affected together:
 <p align="center">
  <span style="color:green"> mutation rate * change in mutation rate * effect of mutation * L </span> > <span style="color:red"> 1/population size. </span>
 </p>